Updated: Jun 1

 YouTube video link on this topic is shared below:

-In India, Law of Torts is not codified like other branches of law for instance, Indian Contract Act, 1872 and Indian Penal Code, 1860.
+In India, the Law of Torts is not codified like other branches of law, for instance, the Indian Contract Act, 1872, and Indian Penal Code, 1860.
 It is still in the process of development.
-Although, India generally follows the UK approach, there are certain differences which may indicate judicial activism, hence creating controversy.
+Although India generally follows the UK approach, there are certain differences that may indicate judicial activism, hence creating controversy.

 Meaning of 'Tort'

-Tort is derive from Latin word, tortum, which means "twisted“ or wrong/injury.
+Tort is derived from Latin word, tortum, which means "twisted“ or wrong/injury.
 Here injury is not physical in nature but a legal injury.